 - Use VRMs as Single Point Mooring: When enabled (and Docking Aids are enabled), the closest VRM is treated as a single point mooring.
 The VRM must have a radius of at most 400m and its center must be within 1NM from the bow of Own-Ship.

 - Use VRMs as Turning Circle: When enabled (and Docking Aids are enabled) and Own-Ship is inside a VRM, the VRM is treated as a turning circle.
 The distance of Own-Ship center to VRM is displayed in center of VRM.
 Also, distance to outside of VRM is shown as though it were a fender.
 The VRM must have radius at most 1000m and the center of Own-Ship must be inside the VRM for this to be active.

-- Use Vessel as Docking Target: (Only SEAiq Pilot) When enabled (and Docking Aids are enabled), an AIS target can be used as a possible fender.
+- Use AIS Target as Docking Target: (Only SEAiq Pilot) When enabled (and Docking Aids are enabled), an AIS target can be used as a possible fender.
 The target is treated as though it had a fender beginning at the bow on nearest side to Own-Ship.
-It extends aft the length of the vessel and a further 0.5nm aft of the vessel.
+It extends aft the length of the vessel and a further 0.5nm beyond the stern.
 This can be used as an aid when pulling alongside another vessel.
 The bow of the vessel is used as 0 mark to allow relative position of bow and stern to be determined.

-The vessel used for this is (1) the currently selected AIS target, or (2) the closest vessel at least as the Small Vessel threshold for Meeting Points (Settings / Meeting Points / Small Vessel Length).
+The vessel used for this is (1) the currently selected AIS target, or (2) the closest vessel at least the Small Vessel threshold for Meeting Points (Settings / Meeting Points / Small Vessel Length).
 Note that for (1), you can enable Settings / Status Bar / Lock Onto AIS Targets so that the AIS target is not lost when you select other items.

-Important: Own-Ship and AIS target is incorporated into the estimate of closing speed with target.
+Important: Own-Ship and AIS target motion are incorporated into the estimate of closing speed with target.
 Rotational motion of AIS target (if available) is not used.